What is a reference frame in General Relativity?: IRF, DRF, RRF

+Notably, while the orthodox approach represents a reference frame by a 4-velocity \(U^a = dx^a/d\tau\) --- with \(\tau\) the proper time of a comoving, but not synchronous observer (see \cite{BamontiThebault2024} for details) --- my framework emphasises a description in terms of four scalar fields that encode spatiotemporal localisation \textit{directly}.

+In the orthodox view, the 4-velocity defines the time component along the \textit{direction} of motion, while the spatial components are defined orthogonally.\footnote{The same observation applies to the tetrad frame, where the four tetrads define four spatiotemporal \textit{directions}.
+Each tetrad, being a 4-vector, does not itself constitute a standard of time or space in the way that a 4-vector defined by four scalar fields does.}

+For example, the components of a generic 4-vector are organised as follows: \begin{itemize} \item The \textit{time component} is defined along the \textit{direction} of \( U^a \), which corresponds to the proper time evolution along the worldlines of the fluid. \item The \textit{spatial components} are defined orthogonally to \( U^a \), representing \textit{directions} orthogonal to the fluid's motion. \end{itemize} This approach retains a coordinate-based framework, as emphasised by Earman and Norton \citep{Earman1974, Norton1985}, who describe such a system as an \enquote*{adapted coordinate system.}

-We would like to comment briefly that there are possible differences, to be analysed, between a \textbf{DRF} and a reference frame in the orthodox sense.
-However, we will not engage in this project on this occasion.
-We only mention that, contrary to the given definition of a \textbf{DRF}, the orthodox characterisation of a reference frame as a maximal class of adapted coordinate systems can lead to conceptual confusion between the set of adapted coordinates and the set of dynamical degrees of freedom constituting the reference frame.
-This is also stated in \cite[p.254]{Earman1978}: \begin{quote} Of course, a reference frame can be represented by a maximal class of adapted coordinate systems. [...] \textit{But such a coordinate representation can easily lead to a blurring of the crucial distinctions} [between reference frames and coordinate systems] \textit{mentioned above}.
-(Our italics). \end{quote}
+In contrast, the scalar-field approach assigns the full four degrees of freedom via four independent variables, avoiding potential ambiguities arising from coordinate adaptation.
+As Earman and Glymour observe: \begin{quote} Of course, a reference frame can be represented by a maximal class of adapted coordinate systems. [...]
+But such a coordinate representation can easily lead to a blurring of the crucial distinctions [between reference frames and coordinate systems] mentioned above. \cite[p.~254]{Earman1978} \end{quote}